-The Portfolio may invest in securities of other investment companies ("underlying funds"), including open-end mutual funds, ETFs and closed-end funds, including business development companies.
-As a result, the Portfolio may be subject to the risks of the securities and other instruments described below both through its own direct investments and indirectly through investment in the underlying funds.
+The Portfolio may invest in securities of other investment companies ("underlying funds").
+The Portfolio may be subject to the risks of the securities and other instruments described below through its own direct investments and indirectly through investments in the underlying funds.